 Springer Nature announced two new initiatives in support of ORCIDTop

 The first initiative is a trial that will mandate ORCID iDs for corresponding authors publishing in 46 journals from across the whole of Springer Nature, including Nature Research, Springer and BioMed Central.

 The second initiative will see Springer become the first publisher to include ORCID iDs in proceedings papers.

-Springer Nature collaborates with ORCID (Open Researcher and Contributor ID) to provide the work of book authors, chapter authors and book editors with digital identifiers, ensuring the recognition of their work.
-These identifiers can be linked to the researcher's contributions to enhance scientific discovery and collaboration within the research community.
+Springer Nature collaborates with ORCID (Open Researcher and Contributor ID) to provide our book and chapter authors, book editors and proceedings contributors with unique digital identifiers, ensuring the recognition of their work.
+These identifiers can be linked to the researcher’s contributions to enhance scientific discovery and collaboration within the research community.
 We are the first publisher to implement the ORCID identifier in the book workflow process, ultimately providing authors with a digital identifier that distinguishes them from every other researcher.
 Books from Palgrave Macmillan, which have been integrated into SpringerLink, will also be able to use ORCID iDs.